Mastering Python Selenium Web Scraping: A detailed guide to perform Web Scraping

 Which Python IDE is best for web scraping?

 Any known Python IDEs can be used for web scraping and the speed of execution will not depend on the IDE being used.
-This includes PyCharm, Spyder, VS Code, Jupyter notebook etc. However, nowadays, most people’s preferred choice is PyCharm IDE or VS Code, since code development using these two IDEs is much faster and more convenient.
+This includes PyCharm, Spyder, VS Code, Jupyter Notebook etc. However, nowadays, most people’s preferred choice is PyCharm IDE or VS Code, since code development using these two IDEs is much faster and more convenient.

 Is Scrapy better than Selenium?